tryingtokeepup/Sprint-Challenge-Node-Express/README.md

 - From the React application show a list of all _projects_ using the API you built.
 - Add functionality to show the details of a project, including its actions, when clicking a project name in the list.
 Use React Router to navigate to a separate route to show the project details.
 - Add styling!
 Perhaps with [`styled-components`](https://www.styled-components.com/).

+- Extra Stretch for Reactoring:

+- [] Reactor using _async/await_ and _try/catch_.
+- [] Use Express Routes to make mini-express apps to clean up code.
+Specifically, make a project route and an actions route.